xubaixinxbx/xubaixinxbx.github.io/_pages/about.md

 Hey, thanks for stopping by! 😄

-I am a PhD student in School of Computer Science and Engineering at the Nanyang Technological University, working with Prof. [Ying He](https://personal.ntu.edu.sg/yhe/).
+I am a PhD student in School of Computer Science and Engineering at the Nanyang Technological University, supervised by Prof. [Ying He](https://personal.ntu.edu.sg/yhe/).
 Before that, I obtained my Bachelor’s Degree in Computer Science at Huazhong University of Science and Technology in 2022.
-Besides that, I've spent time at Sensetime Research, Shanghai AI Lab as a research intern.
+Besides that, I've spent time at Sensetime Research and Shanghai AI Lab as a research intern.
 During internships, I was fortunate to work with Dr. [Kwan-yee Lin](https://kwanyeelin.github.io/).

 My research interests lie at the intersection of Computer Vision and Computer Graphics, with focus on Neural Rendering, Multi-view Reconstruction, and Neural Implicit Representations.
 <!-- I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->